 WAR AND NEGLECT AT THE HEART OF THE FRENCH EMPIRE

 As hopes for easy mineral and trading wealth failed to materialize in the Illinois Country, the companies paying for administration and defense of the Illinois Country soon tired of the burden and began cutting costs.
 It was deemed sufficient to have the Indian tribes fight the wars, and many soldiers were recalled.
-Forts fell into disrepair, and the settlers were left to their own devices.
+Forts fell into disrepair, leaving the settlers to their own devices.

 A TURNING POINT FOR THE FRENCH EMPIRE IN NORTH AMERICA